YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 **RCTP project**

-Special thanks to Jatin Mathur for sharing the create_space() function and other code snippets on GitHub.
+Special thanks to Jatin Mathur for sharing the create_space, add_nightlights, generate_download_locations, drop_zeros functions, and other code snippets on GitHub.
 We have integrated certain code snippets, tailoring them to suit the specific requirements of our project.

 ## References